davyie/spring_multimodule/docs/Annotations.md

 What does @ComponentScan?
 - This annotation scans components within the common parent package.
 This is usually used in combination with @Configuration.

+How does @ComponentScane scan beans?
+- We have to specify it in the configuration where to scan the beans.
+This includes in multi module maven project aswell.

 What is a Filter in terms of @ComponentScan?
 - We can configure the Scan by using filter, i.e., tell Spring which beans to include and exclude.